Programs in Human Evolutionary Biology

 First Two Years

 In addition, students must submit a draft of a research proposal (the “mock NSF”) and be examined orally by the faculty.
 The oral examination is based on the research proposal, which students develop in consultation with their advisors, as well as their command of relevant areas of human evolutionary biology.
-The proposal is written in the form of a Doctoral Dissertation Improvement Award proposal to the National Science Foundation and is circulated to the faculty at least a week before the oral examination.
+The proposal is written in the form of a Doctoral Dissertation Improvement Grant proposal to the National Science Foundation and is circulated to the faculty at least a week before the oral examination.
 Students are expected to fulfill this requirement by the end of their second year in residence.

 Competence in appropriate statistical analysis is required by the time of the qualifying examination.

 Students must acquire both theoretical grounding and technical skills.
 This means gaining experience with designing research projects, collecting data in the laboratory or field, and analyzing those data.
 To achieve this, appropriate field and/or laboratory training is required, as determined in consultation with faculty advisors.
 Depending upon the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.

 After completion of the qualifying examination, the student, in consultation with his or her advisors, will select a dissertation topic.
 The faculty will appoint a dissertation prospectus committee, ordinarily consisting of at least three members, at least two of whom will be department members.
 The student, in consultation with his or her committee, will further develop the scope of the dissertation topic.